Week 1 Bradford's Rich, Cam's Changing, Eli's Year

 - Plus, the fates of teams that had Week 1 byes in the past, history made in the AFC East, preseason predictions and musical guest Soundgarden

 1a.
 A quick disclaimer before we look at the following list: Sometimes words mean something.
 And sometimes they don’t.
 Lawnmower tangerine breadbox Ronnie James Dio elevator.
 Those words don’t mean anything, right?
 (Or do they?
 No, they don’t.)
 So when you look at the list below, know that I’m not implying that anyone is overpaid or underpaid or properly paid.
-It’s a billion-dollar industry, so the guys putting their brains and limbs and muscles and ligaments should be well-compensated.
+It’s a billion-dollar industry, so the guys putting their brains and limbs and muscles and ligaments on the line should be well-compensated.

 With that out of the way, this is the top-10 in per-game earnings among active players through 2016 (regular-season games only) for all NFL players who have gotten a second contract (career earning according to Spotrac).